spotinst/help/src/docs/spot-connect/integrations/ansible.md

 2. Click **Add Instance**.

+### No Existing S3 Bucket

-Complete the following steps in your AWS Account and get the desired parameters to insert in the Spot Connect console.
+Complete the following steps in your AWS Account if you do not have an S3 bucket for Playbook created and get the desired parameters to insert in the Spot Connect console.

 1. Log in to the AWS Console.
-If you do not have S3 bucket for Playbook created:
-    a.
-Go to S3 and click **Create Bucket**.
+2. Go to S3 and click **Create Bucket**.
-    b.
-Enter a name in the Bucket Name field.
+3. Enter a name in the Bucket Name field and choose a region.
-    c.
-Choose a region.
-2. Enable cross-account access to the S3 bucket.
+4. Enable cross-account access to the S3 bucket.

 ![ansible-2](https://github.com/spotinst/help/assets/106514736/19aadd95-98d6-4b13-ba16-8cafae6dc1ba)

-3. Click **Create bucket**.
+5. Click **Create bucket**.
-4. (Optional) Follow the previous steps again for creating S3 bucket for logs.
+6. (Optional) Follow the previous steps again for creating S3 bucket for logs.

+### Existing S3 Bucket

-If you already have S3 bucket with Ansible playbooks and the optional S3 bucket for log files, enable cross-account access.
-If not, complete the following steps:
+Complete the following steps in your AWS account if you already have an S3 bucket with Ansible playbooks and the optional S3 bucket for log files, enable cross-account access.

-1. Log in to the AWS Console.
+1. Log in to the AWS Console and click S3.
-2. Go to S3.
-3. Select your bucket.
+2. Select your bucket.
-4. Go to Permissions tab, click **Edit** under Block public access (bucket settings).
+3. Click the **Permissions** tab, click **Edit** under Block public access (bucket settings).

 ![ansible-3](https://github.com/spotinst/help/assets/106514736/b06bb697-27c4-40ce-b7a3-ebcced5f5cdc)

-5. Enable cross-account access.
+4. Enable cross-account access.

 ![ansible-4](https://github.com/spotinst/help/assets/106514736/06c62824-668d-4349-b3fc-1c1a89461024)

-6. Open the permissions for the selected S3 bucket and edit the bucket policy.
+5. Open the permissions for the selected S3 bucket and edit the bucket policy.
-7. Paste the bucket policy from below and update the Principal and Resource fields accordingly.
+6. Paste the bucket policy from below and update the Principal and Resource fields accordingly.
 The Principal value is the S3 Access Role copied from the previous step.

 ```yaml
 {